K-Mo2/Quote-Web-App/README.md

 # Overview

-In this app you can post quotes with their authors and comment on each post, you can also see quotes and comments from other people on each quote, a sigle quote can have many comments and you can visit every quote's post to comment or see others' comments on it.
+In this app you can post quotes with their authors and comment on each post, you can also see quotes and comments from other people on each quote, a single quote can have many comments and you can visit every quote's post to comment or see others' comments on it.

 ## Technologies used